 In fact, you shouldn’t stick anything in your ear canal.

-Q-tips are definitely a bad idea.
-They may look soft, but they are made from artificial fibres that can scratch and inflame the sensitive skin inside the ear canal, leaving it open to infections.
+Cotton buds may look soft, but they're made from artificial fibres that can scratch and inflame the sensitive skin inside the ear canal, leaving it open to infections.

-If you think you have a blockage in your ear canal or think you are experiencing excessive earwax, then you need to consult a hearing care expert for specialist cleaning.
+If you think you have a blockage in your ear canal, or think you are experiencing excessive ear wax, then one of our specialist practitioners will be able to remove your excessive ear wax.

-It is possible.
-Ironically, it is often when people try to clean their ears by sticking things in them that they can push earwax inwards and create a blockage.
-Pushing earwax too far in can make it go in beyond where the skin grows outwards, so it gets stuck.
+Ironically, it's often when people try to clean their ears by sticking things in them that they can push ear wax further down their ear and cause a blockage.
+Pushing ear wax too far in can force it beyond the point where the skin grows outwards.
+So it gets stuck.
 Over time, wax can become compacted, leading to hearing loss.

 How should I clean my children’s ears?

 The same way you clean your own ears: minimally and without sticking anything into the ear.
-Some people use cotton swabs are available in shapes that are designed to prevent you putting them too far into the ear canal.
-However, these are still abrasive, so we don’t recommend these.
+Some people use cotton buds that come in shapes designed to prevent you putting them too far into the ear canal.
+But these are still abrasive, so we wouldn't recommend using them.

-We recommend you use a wet cloth to wipe out earwax only from the outer part of the ear.
+We recommend you use a wet cloth to wipe away ear wax only from the outer part of the ear.